A guide to hiking the Grand Canyon rim to rim in 3 days. I provide information on route options, how to obtain permits and what gear to take with you.

 If you follow a similar Grand Canyon rim to rim itinerary you’ll want a nice place to recover from your hike.
 Once we finished our hike we headed back to the town of Page for a night.
 From here you can visit the equally beautiful Horseshoe Bend and Antelope Canyon.

 What does it mean to hike the Grand Canyon Rim to Rim?

 I truly believe that if you really want to fully experience the Grand Canyon then you should try a multi day hike of some description.
 Whether it’s supported by mules and staying in a lodge, or packing everything you need with you and going it solo.

-Only as you wander down through the layers of rock that took millions of years to form, do you see what a beautiful place it is.
+Only as you wander down through the layers of rock that took millions of years to form, do you see what an incredible place it is.
 Only when you camp inside the canyon and watch as the sun sets up on the rim for the rest of the world, do you feel what a magical place it is.

 And only when you walk from one side to the other and know what it takes to finally make it out, do you fully appreciate the true vastness of the Grand canyon.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
 This helps cover the cost of running this blog.
 Thanks for your support!

 Join my Newsletter to see all the latest posts!

 Whether you’re building a van for a new life or for a weekend escape, a refrigerator is an essential item for your campervan.
 With so many options on the market, choosing the best camper fridge can...